kennethoo/incodetest/backend/main-backend/readme.md

 https://www.sammeechward.com/deploying-full-stack-js-to-aws-ec2#systemd

-MEETCODE RCE is a sever that allow user to run  code only via API the concep is prettu simple.
+INCODE RCE is a sever that allow user to run code only via API the concep is prettu simple.

 - User can create an account on the platform ( i will clone meettum code for that )
 - user then create "generate an APi key
 - USer "load they account with money 1-->100Request( let's keep it simple for now)
 - we will supoort only 3 language for now then make sure
 - they will make a requet with they key , the language , and the code and we return the solution .

 step the create this

 - Create a class that can generate keys for a user
 - create a wallet class where user can "load money into they account"
 - create a class that given a key it check it the user can execute code then then we charge you for everyh "suceful execution" the when succeful we dedtett with your account . and crete the awnser